KxSystems/docs/docs/wp/query-routing/index.md

 and size of databases increase, the system is able to easily absorb the extra capacity.

-Distributed kdb+ systems have been covered in a number of Kx Technical White papers.
+Distributed kdb+ systems have been covered in a number of KX Technical White papers.
 The primary objective of this paper is to expand on routing, query tagging and connectivity management of a large distributing kdb+ system.
 The basic architecture used in this paper is